Electric-Coin-Company/tfl-book/README.md

 The `mdbook` tool renders the contents into a pretty format from `markdown` based source code

+## Github CI

+There are two github CI workflows:

+- `merge-acceptance.yaml`: triggers on `pull_request` to check that `mdbook build` succeeds and there aren't dangling `md` files (e.g. you remove an entry in `SUMMARY.md` but forget to rm the file.)
+- `render-site.yaml`: triggers on `push` to `main` to render the site to https://electric-coin-company.github.io/tfl-book/
+  - **Warning:** this workflow relies on full read/write access to the `gh-pages` branch.
+Don't mess with that branch unless you're very confident in the impacts.

 ## Prerequisites

 ### Rust prerequisites